bwinkel/pycraf/README.md

 However, these data files are not free for commercial use.
 For details, please see the LICENSE.ITU file in the `itudata` directory of the package.

 We are very grateful for the kind support from ITU study groups and ITU's legal department.

-# Usage #
+# Installation #

-## Installation ##

 The easiest way to install pycraf is via `pip`: